shawnwegs/Starting-Class/course-descriptions/IB-MYP-CP-CompSci2.md

 ###### Course: §126.33

-## Computer Science 1
+## Computer Science 2

 TechApps in Texas has six main strands based on the National Education Technology Standards and performance indicators based on the International Society for Technology in Education;  creativity and innovation; communication and collaboration; research and information fluency; critical thinking, problem solving, and decision making; digital citizenship; and technology operations and concepts.
 These are found across the different Tech Apps courses in Texas, including Computer Science.

-Computer Science I will foster students' creativity and innovation by presenting opportunities to design, implement, and present meaningful programs through a variety of media.
+Computer Science II will foster students' creativity and innovation by presenting opportunities to design, implement, and present meaningful programs through a variety of media.
 Students will collaborate with one another, their instructor, and various electronic communities to solve the problems presented throughout the course.
 Through data analysis, students will identify task requirements, plan search strategies, and use computer science concepts to access, analyze, and evaluate information needed to solve problems.
 By using computer science knowledge and skills that support the work of individuals and groups in solving problems, students will select the technology appropriate for the task, synthesize knowledge, create solutions, and evaluate the results.
 Students will learn digital citizenship by researching current laws and regulations and by practicing integrity and respect.
 Students will gain an understanding of the principles of computer science through the study of technology operations, systems, and concepts.

 #### Course Summary

-Don't just learn about computers, learn about how they work, how they think, and how to make them do what you want.
-We'll create a variety programs throughout the year, and you'll have to apply CS concepts to plan and create a couple of your own.
+Don't just learn about computers, learn how to make them do what you want.
+As we create more complex programs, we'll also start working with visuals and graphics.

 Do not expect Computer Science to be an easy course.
 While the content is not technically difficult, is does require thinking and solving problems in a way different from majority of courses in the American education system.
 The content in this course will build on itself.
 If you don't intend to remember the concepts and basic code throughout the year, you will struggle as future content will make use of previously used content to reinforce and increase the complexity of what you can create.
 For the course, we use Python with plain text editors, the IDE PyCharm by JetBrains, and documentation and version control with GitHub.